eugenehp/zitadel-next-app-js/README.md

 Next.js is a hybrid web framework that allows building statically generated pages and “hydrate” them with client-side JavaScript components built with [React](https://reactjs.org), effectively turning SSG-generated pages into Single Page Application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) pages.

-Next.js takes it to the next level by providing smooth client-side navigation using JavaScript routing, so the end result looks and works very fast in the users’ browser.
+Next.js takes it to the next level by providing smooth client-side navigation using JavaScript routing, so the end result looks and works very fast in the users’ browsers.
 At the same time, static content gives you the best performance when it comes to indexing your website in the search engines like Google.

-Usually, this framework is used for all kinds of projects and applications, it can be a customer-facing marketing website, a landing page, a simple Software as a Service (SaaS) tool, or a simple back office dashboard to aggregate and show some internal metrics, or a Content Management System (CMS), the list goes on.
+Usually this framework is used for all kinds of projects and applications, it can be a customer-facing marketing website, a landing page, a Software as a Service (SaaS) tool, a back office dashboard to aggregate and show some internal metrics, or a Content Management System (CMS), the list goes on.

 And the majority of them interact with the users and let them perform certain actions within the application after they are authenticated and authorized.
 That’s where [OAuth](https://en.wikipedia.org/wiki/OAuth) solutions like ZITADEL come in.

 ## Prerequisites

-*JavaScript* – you need to be comfortable designing both backend and frontend javascript applications.
+*JavaScript* – you need to be comfortable designing both backend and frontend JavaScript applications.

 *Node.js* – all the open-source packages in this tutorial are designed for the [node.js](https://nodejs.org/en/) runtime environment.
 Make sure you have the most recent one installed on your workstation.

-*React* – you need to know the basic concepts behind [React.js](https://reactjs.org) and its syntax subset called [*JSX*](https://reactjs.org/docs/introducing-jsx.html)
+*React.js* – you need to know the basic concepts behind [React.js](https://reactjs.org) and its syntax subset called [*JSX*](https://reactjs.org/docs/introducing-jsx.html).

 [*Next.js*](https://nextjs.org) – the SSG/SSR framework that connects all of the libraries together.